-Temperament: Boxers have a fun-loving, smart, and loyal personality.
+Boxer Temperament: A boxer has a fun-loving, smart, and loyal personality.
 Their patient temperament makes them an especially popular choice for families, with the bonus that these pups desire lots of human affection, especially from children.

-Training: It is important to start training your boxer as a puppy.
-Starting early ensures their energy gets directed and they establish good behavior habits, which prevents destructive behaviors, like chewing and digging.
+Boxer Training: It is important to start training your boxer as a puppy.
+Beginning to train them early ensures their energy gets directed and they establish good behavior habits, which prevents destructive behaviors, like chewing and digging.
 Boxers can be suspicious of strangers, so you will want to expose your boxer puppy to lots of new people and animals.
 Overall, boxers are quick learners and can be trained relatively easily.
-With advanced training, boxers handle special jobs like watchdog.
+With advanced training, boxers handle special jobs like a watchdog.
 Did you know boxers were one of the first breeds selected for police training in Germany?

-Care and Grooming: Boxers have a lot of energy and need daily exercise.
-As far as grooming, boxers have a sleek, short coat that should be regularly brushed with a soft bristle brush to help control shedding.
+Boxer Care and Grooming: Boxers have a lot of energy and need daily exercise.
+As far as grooming, boxers have a sleek, short coat that should be regularly brushed with a soft bristle brush, such as Hartz Groomer's Best Combo Dog Brush ($6, Chewy), to help control shedding.
 Boxer ears, which are customarily cropped, can become infected, so be sure to regularly check their ears and remove wax or debris buildup.
-Teeth should be regularly brushed with a dog-specific toothpaste to prevent dental problems.
+Teeth should be regularly brushed with dog-specific toothpaste, such as Virbac C.E.T.
+Enzymatic Dog Toothpaste ($10, Chewy) to prevent dental problems.

-Food: Good nutrition, including proper food, is important throughout a boxer's life.
+Boxer Food: Good nutrition, including proper food, is important throughout a boxer's life.
 Typically, a male should weigh 65 to 70 pounds, females 53 to 65 pounds.
 Many dog food companies have formulas designed for the size of your dog.
-The boxer is a medium breed dog, so consider working with your veterinarian to determine the best diet to make sure your pet remains healthy.
+The boxer is a medium-breed dog, so consider working with your veterinarian to determine the best diet to make sure your pet remains healthy.